The prestigious Ryder Cup will be held in Catalonia for the first time in 2031.

 Where has it been done before?

 The Ryder Cup is held every two years, alternating between European and North American venues.
-The Ryder Cup was established in 1928 to pit the best players from the United States and the United Kingdom against each other.
-The Ryder Cup is held in 1997, at Versailles (Paris, 2018), and at Guido Montecelio's Marco Simone Golf Club (Rome, 2023).
-In 2031, it will be held in Caldes, before returning to the United States in 2033, to San Francisco.
+The Ryder Cup was created in 1928 to pit the best players from the United States and the United Kingdom against each other.
+Later, the British team went on to represent all of Europe.
+Historically, it has almost always been held in English-speaking countries, although it has been held in other countries three times: at the Valderrama Golf Club (Cádiz, 1997), at Versailles (Paris, 2018), and at Guido Montecelio's Marco Simone Golf Club (Rome, 2023).
+The Ryder Cup is jointly organized by the professional golf tours of the United States and Europe, united under the umbrella of a company with Irishman Guy Kinnings as CEO.
+This year, 2025, the Ryder Cup will be held in September in New York.
+In 2031, then, it's Caldes, before returning to the United States in 2033, in San Francisco.

 The budget will be close to €140 million.
-The owner of PGA Catalunya, Irishman Denis O'Brien, through his company Camiral, is contributing a portion of the funds for facility improvements, and public investment will also be provided by entities such as the Spanish government, the Girona and Barcelona Provincial Councils, the La Selva Regional Council, and the Caldes de Malavella City Council.
+The owner of PGA Catalunya, Irishman Denis O'Brien, through his company Camiral, is providing a portion of the money for facility improvements, and public investment will also be provided by entities such as the Spanish government, the Girona and Barcelona Provincial Councils, the La Selva Regional Council, and the Caldes de Malavella City Council.
 The Barcelona and Girona city councils are not participating in this investment.
-There is also a €2 million grant from the Higher Sports Council (CSD) to help build stands and marquees for the tournament.
-The Catalan government will set a lower figure of €40 million because it has requested that private investment exceed the initial plans.
+There is also a €2 million grant from the Higher Sports Council (CSD) to help build stands and marquees to host the tournament.
+The Catalan government will set a lower figure than €40 million because it has requested a higher private investment than the initial plans.
+In any case, the figures are not yet official and will not be definitively announced until the next few days.